Welcome

 Silencing Scepticism: The Quiet Persecution of West African Atheists

-Accra Atheists’ president, Roslyn Mould, carefully selected the wording to avoid causing offence given the sensitive nature of the topic.
+Its phrasing was carefully chosen by the group’s president, Roslyn Mould, to avoid causing offence given the sensitive nature of the topic.
 The billboard did not aim to challenge people of faith but rather to acknowledge the existence of atheists in Africa.
-She explains that “This billboard represents not just visibility but validation for those who often feel isolated in their nonbelief.
+She explains that “This billboard represents not just visibility but validation for those who often feel isolated in their non-belief.
 Thanks to FFRF’s unwavering support, we’ve achieved something historic.
 This moment will never be forgotten.”
-In a continent where more than half of the countries still enforce Edwardian-era blasphemy laws, the Sharia, or a combination of both, the public recognition of irreligious people in Ghana is a significant step forward.
+In a continent where more than half of the countries still enforce Edwardian-coded blasphemy laws, the Sharia, or a combination of both, the public recognition of irreligious people in Ghana is a significant step forward.

-Ghana, however, provides the ideal testing grounds for a project of this nature.
+Ghana was, by any measure, a calculated place to test such a public gesture.
 Although the country is deeply religious, it does not criminalize blasphemy, as guaranteed by its 1992 constitution.
-Predominantly Christian, with a growing Muslim minority, Ghana is one of the rare African states that remains politically secular, and with no significant links between ethnicity and religion.
-While Section 207 of the nation’s criminal code that prohibits “insulting words or behaviour with intent to provoke a breach of the peace”, the country continues to be a hotbed of evangelism and hosts some of the largest congregations of Jehovah’s Witnesses and Mormons in Africa.
-The stakes for such a billboard are likely to be far higher elsewhere in West African.
+Despite an overwhelmingly Christian population and a steadily growing Muslim minority, Ghana remains one of the few African states whose political order is firmly and consistently secular, with no entrenched alignment between ethnic identity and religious affiliation.
+Its criminal code contains only a single relevant provision, Section 207 which prohibits “insulting words or behaviour with intent to provoke a breach of the peace,” and even this is classified merely as a misdemeanour.
+Socially, however, the terrain is far from neutral: the country is a centre of vigorous evangelical activity and hosts some of the largest Jehovah’s Witness and Latter-day Saint congregations on the continent.
+The stakes for such a billboard are likely to be far higher elsewhere in West Africa.
 As Jeffrey Haynes at Observatoire International Du Religieux notes, “Ghana is not however the norm.
 On the one hand, there is a de facto African consensus that incitement to violence – including in relation to those accused of blasphemy or apostasy – calls for state protection of those threatened.
 On the other hand, state policies towards incitement to discrimination do not always support this aim; across the region, they vary markedly.
 In Africa, various freedoms – including of opinion, expression, and freedom of religion or belief – are often rather intricately intertwined; violations against one often lead to abuses against another”.

 Image courtesy of Muntaka Chasant via Wikimedia Commons, ©2019.
 Some rights reserved.